-When any part of an airway or route is unusable because of NAVAID status, clear aircraft other than /E, /F. or /G, via one of the following alternative routes:
+When any part of an airway or route is unusable be-When any part of an airway or route is unusable because of NAVAID status, clear aircraft via one of the cause of NAVAID status, clear aircraft other than /E, /F. or /G, via one of the following alternative routes:

-Inform area navigation aircraft that will proceed to the NAVAID location of the NAVAID outage.
+NOTE-Inform area navigation aircraft that will proceed to the NAVAID location of the NAVAID outage.